MobileReality/react-native-select-pro/website/docs/api/required.md

 options: OptionsType;
 ```

-Data can be passed as array with label and value object
+Data can be passed as an array with label and value object

 ```typescript jsx
 [{ value: 'somevalue', label: 'somelabel' }];
 ```

-OR as array with structure known from react-native SectionList component
+OR as an array with structure known from react-native SectionList

 ```typescript jsx
 [